Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Preliminaries

 In the concurrent scheduler-based algorithm, checking the charge level feasibility for buses while inserting a trip to an existing bus rotation is paramount for generating feasible rotations.
 This check is performed by Algorithm \ref{alg:feasibility_check}, which takes the bus rotation, current charging locations, and the energy consumption of service and deadheading trips for the given scenario as inputs.
 The algorithm first checks if the bus can be charged at the end-stop of the current trip, provided a charging station is located there (lines 4--5).
 If not, it proceeds to check if the start-stop of the next trip is a charging location and whether the bus can charge there (lines 6--7).
 If neither of the above two conditions are met, the bus proceeds to perform the next trip, provided it does not run out of energy (lines 8--9).
 If not, a charging location is opened at the current trip end according to the CAG strategy (lines 10--12).
+Opening a charging location at the current trip end is sufficient to ensure the feasibility of the subsequent trip; hence, the algorithm does not consider adding charging locations at the end stop of the current trip and the start stop of the next trip.
 A charging station is opened only if the bus can complete the next trip by charging at the maximum rate during the layover (line 12).
+Here, the available charging duration during the layover excludes the deadhead travel time between the end of the current trip and the start of the next trip.
 The algorithm also checks the energy level of the bus after the completion of the next trip (lines 13--14) and the deadheading trip to the depot (lines 15--16).
+We ensure that buses have sufficient energy to reach the depot after completing their final trip; therefore, no additional charging locations are introduced beyond the last trip.
 The algorithm returns a boolean variable indicating the bus rotation's charge feasibility and the charging stations' updated configuration.
 The pseudocode presented here is slightly abridged for ease of explanation.
 In the experiments, when terminal stops are clustered, we allow buses to deadhead to a nearby charging location within a cluster.